What is the future of stress testing?

 By 2031 the digital transformation of banking might be actually complete, in the sense that the historical pattern of chronic mal/under-investment in digital technology will have been overcome: the financial system will have been largely digitized, with whatever risks and opportunities this entails.

-The stress testing frameworks of 2031 would hopefully use technology to get us one step closer to addressing the malfunctions and financial system risks of 1931, 1831 and every century before!
+The stress testing frameworks of 2031 would use digital technology to get society closer to addressing the repeated malfunctions and financial system risks of 1931, 1831 and every century before!